nterl0k/CEF-Syslog-Canary/README.md

 download.ico is included to mask the stock AutoIT icon, swap out if you want.

 The code  has the core variables (syslog and CEF header) near the top and will need to be tweaked before compiling.

-### Powershell Sample [ CEFSyslogEncoded.ps1 ]

-This is a copy of the powershell module that's dropped to the device by the office documents.
-It's used to send syslog through .NET calls and is provided for transparency.

 ### Credits
 Inspiration/stripped down PowerShell function to send syslog